mattssca/vcfMAN/README.md

 4. Install dependencies: `sh install_dep.sh`
 5. Migrate VCF files (SVs/mall variants) to corresponding directory (pipeline also takes compressed VCF files in .gzip format)
 6. Execute master script with: `sh 01_vcf_man.sh`
+7. Software asks user to specify VCF input (SVs and small variants).
+Valid commands are; `SVs`, `small_variants` and `both`.
-7. Output files (figures, tables, summaries and reports) are generated and saved to corresponding output folder (out/SVs or out/small_variants)
+8. Output files (figures, tables, summaries and reports) are generated and saved to corresponding output folder (out/SVs or out/small_variants)

 ## Flowchart
 Overview of associated processes and workflow described in vcfMAN.

-Program prompts user to specify if input VCF are SVs, small variants or if both types of VCFs are present.
-Valid commands are; `SVs`, `small_variants` and `both`.
+1. vcf_man.sh acts as a master script and calls appropiate scripts based on the user input (SVs, small variants or both)
+2. 01-gunzip.sh (unpacksmallvariants.sh and unpackSVs.sh) checks if input VCFs are compressed with Gzip, if so, VCF files are extracted from compressed format.
+3. 02-read_vcf.R (read_vcf_smallvariants.R and read_vcf_structuralvaiants.R) initially performs data wrangling associated tasks in order to extract relevant information from input files.
+This is done a few different steps.
+The steps are;

+   * List VCf files located in /in folder.
+Strips the path and saves the sample name as a variable.
+   * Read listed VCF files into the R environment, skipping header (header is being extracted and saved in /out folder).
+   * Subset input VCF on relevant variables.
+   * Format genotype field.
+   * Format INFO field, to get variant-type (e.g deletion, duplication, etc.).
+   * Rename variable-names (e.g chromosome, start, end, genotype, etc.),
+   * Creates two new variables based on n nucleotides present in the alt and ref column.
+   * Compute SV length (alt nucleotide count - ref nucleotide count).
+Deletions are defined as negative sv_lenght values.
+   * Negative values are transformed into absolute values.
+   * Compute variant end-coordinates (start coordinate + sv_lenght).
+   * Genotype information is converted into character-string.
+   * End-coordinates for deleterious variants are transformed into start coordinates + 1.
+   * SV sub-types are defined (i.g SIMPLEDEL = del, SUBSDEL = del, CONTRAC = del, DUP = dup, SIMPLEINS = ins).
+   * Variants not belonging to specified input VCF are subset and removed from downstream analysis (i.e for small variants, variants > 50 bp are removed, and for SV calls variants ≤ 50 bp) Non hard coded genotypes are also subset and removed in a similar approach.
+Metrics related to removed variants are printed to console and saved as individual .txt files allowing for more in-depth interrogation of such variants.
+   * Data frame is sorted and exported as .tsv (main input for plotting).
+   * Summary metrics are generated and exported.
+   * Summary tables is printed to console and exported as .png.

+04. 03-plot.R (plot_smallvariants.R and plot_structuralvariants.R) main plotting scripts utilizing R base functions as well as thirdparty R packages (listed in dependencies) to generate all associated plots.
+05. 04-img.sh (img_man_smallvariants.sh, img_man_structuralvariants.sh and img_man_combine.sh) are called to format variant reports in pdf.
+Scripts are combining tables and figures to a standardized report that can be used for interrogating call-set quality and varaint distributions.

 ![flowchart](https://github.com/mattssca/vcfMAN/blob/main/example_figures/flowchart.png)

 ## Example Output
-Here goes example figures with explanations and comments on expected output, with references for interpretations etc.
+Brief overview and comments on output figures and tables.

 ### Structural Variants
 #### SV Size Distribution
+Violin plot visualizing size distributions of SVs (deletions, duplications and insertions).
+Variant sizes in log10 scale on y-axis and sub types of SVs (deletions, duplications and insertions) on x-axis.
+Black dot annotates mean variant size.
 ![sv_size_dist](https://github.com/mattssca/vcfMAN/blob/main/example_figures/SV/example_SV_figure_sv_size_violin.png)

 #### SV Distribution per Chromosome (stacked)